alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Nov-13: Explore better design and UX for game-data manager

 - 2023-Nov-14: Explore and consider piece-setter UX improvement and data collection
+- 2023-Nov-14: Explore on output conversion design for game-project data